Southern Company

-Southern Company is an American gas and electric utility holding company based in the southern United States.
-It is headquartered in Atlanta, Georgia, with executive offices also located in Birmingham, Alabama.
-The company is the second largest utility company in the U.S. in terms of customer base, as of 2021.
+Southern Company is an American gas and electric utility holding company based in the Southern United States.
+It is headquartered in Atlanta, Georgia, with executive offices located in Birmingham, Alabama.
+As of 2021 it is the second largest utility company in the U.S. in terms of customer base.
 Through its subsidiaries it serves 9 million gas and electric utility customers in 6 states.
 Southern Company's regulated regional electric utilities serve a 120000 sqmi territory with 27000 mi of distribution lines.

 Overview

-Southern Company is one of the largest energy providers in the United States and is ranked 126th on the Fortune 500 listing of the largest U.S. corporations.
+Southern Company, a for-profit corporation, is one of the largest energy providers in the United States and in 2025, is ranked 163rd on the Fortune 500 listing of the largest U.S. corporations.
 The company has approximately 31,300 employees.
-It has more than 500,000 shareholders (NYSE: SO) and has been traded since September 30, 1949.

-Southern Company subsidiaries are operating or developing renewable: solar, wind, and biomass facilities across the U.S., as well as the first new nuclear units in the U.S. in 30 years at Plant Vogtle near Augusta, Georgia.
+Southern Company subsidiaries are operating or developing renewable power across the U.S., as well as opening the first new nuclear units in the U.S. in 30 years at Plant Vogtle near Augusta, Georgia.